Software

 • Low-risk engagements do not typically require extensive due diligence but should be re-assessed every two to three years or before any contract renewal.

 Keep in mind that more frequent vendor risk re-assessments and evaluations may be necessary when a vendor experiences issues such as a data breach or declining performance.
-Your organization may determine the frequency and rigor of vendor risk assessments, but it’s important to ensure that your practices reflect regulatory expectations, are always documented, and are executed consistently.
+Your organization may determine the frequency and rigor of vendor risk assessments, but it’s important to ensure your practices reflect regulatory expectations, are always documented, and are executed consistently.

 Subscribe to Venminder